Skip to content

 Table Of Contents

 Neuropsychological testing is an in-depth assessment of brain function conducted when there are concerns about a patient’s cognition.
-A neuropsychological assessment will often be conducted after a patient fails a cognitive screener.
-However, there's a significant gap in terms of accuracy and comprehensiveness when comparing a screener, which can take minutes, to a neuropsychological evaluation that takes several hours.
+A cognitive function test is often administered as a preliminary screening tool before proceeding to a comprehensive neuropsychological assessment.

-The issue stems from the limitations surrounding in-depth testing—because while primary care providers (PCPs) and neurologists can administer common cognitive screeners, neuropsychological testing requires a referral to a neuropsychologist.
+In addition, while both primary care providers (PCPs) and neurologists can administer cognitive screeners, neuropsychological testing requires a referral to a neuropsychologist.
 This may lead to months-long referral wait times, disrupted continuity of care, and barriers to accessibility.

-Goals of a neuropsychological evaluation can include pinpointing the cause of a patient's cognitive impairment and measuring the severity of a known condition.
-Once the results are interpreted, the data can be used to support the diagnosis, treatment, and researching of neuropsychiatric conditions like:
+Goals of a neuropsychological evaluation can include pinpointing the cause of a patient’s cognitive impairment and measuring the severity of known, brain-based conditions.
+Once the results are interpreted, the data can be used to support the diagnosis, treatment, and research of neurological and neurodevelopmental conditions.
+Some conditions assessed by neuropsychologists include:

-• MCI and dementia: Testing can assess cognitive functions like memory, attention, language, and executive function to diagnose and monitor the progression of a patient's cognitive decline.
+• Mild cognitive impairment (MCI) and dementia: Testing can assess core cognitive functions like memory, attention, language, and executive function to diagnose and monitor the progression of a patient’s cognitive decline.

 • Traumatic brain injury: A neuropsychological test can measure the degree of cognitive impairment caused by brain damage, and the results can be used to assist in the patient’s rehabilitation planning.